Difference Between JIRA and TFS

 What is TFS?

 TFS can be integrated with IDE’s like visual studio and eclipse.
-It is like an on-premises version of the cloud service acts as DevOps services.
+It is like an on-premises version of the cloud service that acts as DevOps services.
 It has support for git repository for source code control, build and release services to support continuous integration and continuous deployment, variety of tools for performing different kinds of testing like load testing, manual testing, regression testing, customizable dashboards for sharing reports, progress and project trends with customers, teams etc. and agile tools for development planning, tracking, bug reporting using scrum and kanban agile methods.

 Head To Head Comparison Between JIRA and TFS (Infographics)